doctrine/orm/docs/en/reference/dql-doctrine-query-language.rst

     <?php
     $query = $em->createQuery('SELECT u FROM User u JOIN Blacklist b WITH u.email = b.email');

+With an arbitrary join the result differs from the joins using a mapped property.
+The result of an arbitrary join is an one dimensional array with a mix of the entity from the ``SELECT`` and the joined entity fitting to the filtering of the query.
+In case of the example with ``User`` and ``Blacklist``, it can look like this:

+- User
+- Blacklist
+- Blacklist
+- User
+- Blacklist
+- User
+- Blacklist
+- Blacklist
+- Blacklist

+In this form of join, the ``Blacklist`` entities found by the filtering in the ``WITH`` part are not fetched by an accessor method on ``User``, but are already part of the result.
+In case the accessor method for Blacklists is invoked on a User instance, it loads all the related ``Blacklist`` objects corresponding to this ``User``.
+This change of behaviour needs to be considered when the DQL is switched to an arbitrary join.

 .. note::
     The differences between WHERE, WITH and HAVING clauses may be